-Operating in Carmarthenshire, Ceredigion, and Pembrokeshire, DDAS aims to reduce substance misuse-related harm to service users, significant others and the wider community.
-DDAS also works to identify and engage offenders from the point of arrest through to sentence, and to maximise the proportion of individuals successfully completing treatment programmes.
+Operating in Carmarthenshire, Ceredigion and Pembrokeshire, the aim of the Dyfed Drug and Alcohol Service is to reduce harm caused by substance misuse to service users, people close to them and the wider community.
+Dyfed's Drug and Alcohol Service also works to identify criminals and engage with them from the time they are arrested until their sentence, and maximize the proportion of individuals who succeed in completing treatment programmes.

 029 2023 9585

-Llamau offers a de-briefing, support, and mediation service for children, young people, and their families who have been reported as ‘missing’ and at risk of sexual exploitation or victimisation.
+Llamau offers a debriefing, support and mediation service for children and young people who have been reported 'missing' and are at risk of sexual exploitation or victimisation, and also their families.

 01685 379 310

-New Pathways provides twenty-four hour access to crisis support for victims and ongoing support in a safe place that offers; first aid, safeguarding, and specialist clinical & forensic care.
+New Pathways offers 24-hour access to crisis support for victims and ongoing support in a safe space offering first aid, safeguarding and specialist forensic and clinical care.

-The Dyfed-Powys Diversionary Scheme seeks to address criminal behaviour at a much earlier stage in an individuals offending journey by tackling the root causes of offending and associated health and community related issues.
-It aims to reduce the number of victims of crime by offering eligible offenders a four month long programme of interventions as an alternative to prosecution.
+The Dyfed-Powys Diversion Scheme aims to deal with criminal behavior much sooner during an individual's offending journey by tackling the root causes of crime and related health and community issues.
+Its aim is to reduce the number of victims of crime by offering a four-month program of interventions to eligible offenders rather than prosecuting them.

-To read more about the Commissioner’s work with Pobl, which aims to divert low level offenders away from the Criminal Justice System and reduce reoffending in the force area, read pages 11-12 of the Association of Police and Crime Commissioner’s article here: “PCCs Making a Difference Alcohol and Drugs in Focus”.
+To read more about the Commissioner's work with People, which aims to divert low-level criminals away from the Criminal Justice System and reduce re-offending in the police area, read pages 11-12 of the Police and Crime Commissioners Association article here: "PCCs Making a Difference Alcohol and Drugs in Focus".